aliustaoglu/selenium-mocha-boilerplate/README.md

 npm install --save-dev chromedriver selenium-webdriver mocha chai chai-as-promised
 ```

 ### Sample App

 We need a simple web app to execute some tests on.
 I don't want to setup a whole React App that will install lots of dependencies.
-I'll create the simples express.js app using node.
+I'll create the simplest express.js app using node.

 ```sh
 npm install --save express
 ```

-and create below application.
+and then create below application.
 The application starts with login page.
 When you enter your username and password (there is no verification for the sake of simplicity) it will take you to the main page.

 ```javascript
 const express = require('express');